top of page

 • Particles on the right bottom corner

-To solve a problem, students "cover" the desired quantity and perform the corresponding operation.
+To solve a problem, students "cover" the desired quantity and follow the indicated operation.

 1. Cover "moles" in the triangle, revealing the formula: